0

 SMEs are not too small to be attacked

-The common mistake is thinking attackers choose targets like a salesperson chooses prospects.
-They do not.
-A lot of attacks start with scanning, stolen credentials, reused passwords and fake login pages.
+Attackers do not choose targets like a salesperson chooses prospects.
+A lot of attacks start with scanning, stolen credentials, reused passwords and fake Microsoft 365 sign-in pages.

-That is why a 25-person accountancy firm, a small manufacturer or a primary school can be a good target.
-The attacker is not always looking for a famous name.
-They are looking for an easy path: a Microsoft 365 account without MFA, an exposed remote access service, a firewall rule nobody remembers creating or a backup repository that ransomware can reach.
+That makes a 25-person accountancy firm, a small manufacturer or a primary school a realistic target.
+The attacker is looking for an easy path: a user without MFA, an exposed remote-access service, a firewall rule nobody remembers creating or a backup repository ransomware can reach.

-of small UK businesses identified a cyber breach or attack in 2025/26.
+Percentage of UK businesses that identified a cyber breach or attack in the last 12 months, 2025/26.

 Source: GOV.UK Cyber Security Breaches Survey 2025/26.